 In Madagascar it is the dry season so it is hot during the day (temperatures between 25 and 30 degrees Celsius) with extremely little chance of rain.
 During the evenings the temperature does drop to around 18 degrees Celsius with occasional cold spells getting as low as 14 degrees Celsius.

 Fitness level required

 Moderate.
-This project requires you to walk long distances, and although the terrain is relatively flat you will be walking mostly on sand which can be tiring.
+This project does not require walking long distances but if you wish to part-take in other surveys they can be long distances, and although the terrain is relatively flat you will be walking mostly on sand.

 Facilities are basic (tents, bucket showers, long drop toilets).
 The site has no phone signal or wifi.